d3/d3-selection/README.md

 <a name="selection" href="#selection">#</a> d3.<b>selection</b>()

 [Selects](#select) the root element, `document.documentElement`.
-This function can also be used to check if an object is a selection (`instanceof d3.selection`) or to extend the selection prototype.
+This function can also be used to test for selections (`instanceof d3.selection`) or to extend the selection prototype.
 For example, to add a method to check checkboxes:

 ```js
 d3.selection.prototype.checked = function(value) {